-Desert revegetation is catalyzed by a combination of efficient watering regimes and soil reclamation techniques.
-The external cultivation areas host both native desert species and water-efficient food and fodder crops.
+Desert revegetation is catalyzed by a combination of effcient watering regimes and soil reclamation techniques.
+The eternal cultivation areas host both native desert species and water efficient food and fodder crops.
 Native species can be utilized as new sources of fodder and bioenergy, or for carbon sequestration and soil conditioning.

 Nitrogen-fixing and salt-removing desert plants can be deployed in concert with repurposed waste products from agriculture and saltwater evaporation to improve soil conditions, boost crop yields, and reduce requirements for mineral fertilizers.
-In contrast to most traditional desalinization practices, The Sahara Forest Project has the potential to operate without discharge of brine back to the sea.
+The Sahara Forest Project has the potential to operate without discharge of brine back to the sea.